-We specialize in well trained, quiet, Trail, Competitive Trail, started Mounted Shooting horses, and horses that simply have a very well balanced start, so that you can take them in any direction you would like to.
+We specialize in well trained, quiet, Trail, Competitive Trail, youth & family horses, started Mounted Shooting horses, and horses that simply have a very well balanced start, so that you can take them in any direction you would like to.
 We believe all horses should be safe, level headed, easy to handle and very well rounded.
 Our goal is to have horses that any level rider can get on, ride, have fun, trail ride and take their horse as high a level as they desire.
 We try to "over train" our horses so that they are ready for whatever their new owner may want to do with them.
-We try to make them as prepared as possible, and give them the tools they need to cope with new, scary or difficult things.
+We try to make them as prepared as possible, and give them the tools they need to cope with new, scary or difficult situations.

 Our training is not just about riding.

 All of our horses are started, trained, ridden, competed, and finished in a bitless headstall.
 We believe in training with pressure and release.
 The horse should be able to find an "out" or a "reward" for doing what is asked.
 Our headstalls give that release when needed, but are also firm when needed.
 We believe you have a more relaxed horse, as well as more control with the headstalls.
 It is not a Bosal, or a hackamore.

 It is not just a training tool, but a lifetime headstall.